Your Guide to Preventing Account Takeover Attacks

 A compromised account is often just a stepping stone.
 Cybercriminals know that people frequently reuse passwords across different services.
 They will use the credentials from one successful breach to try and access other, more valuable accounts, like email or financial platforms.
 Gaining access to a primary email account is particularly dangerous, as it can be used to initiate password resets for almost any other service the person uses.
 This turns a single account takeover into a widespread identity compromise, allowing the attacker to move laterally across the victim’s entire digital life as part of a larger, long-term plan.

-What Makes an Account Vulnerable?
+What Makes an Account Vulnerable to Takeover?

 Attackers are opportunistic.
 They look for the easiest way in, and certain security gaps are like a welcome mat for fraudulent activity.
 While sophisticated hacking methods exist, many account takeovers succeed by exploiting common, preventable vulnerabilities.
 Understanding these weak points is the first step toward building a stronger defense for your platform and your users.
 These vulnerabilities often fall into three main categories: how users get in, how they get back in when they’re locked out, and how you watch what’s happening behind the scenes.
 When any one of these areas is weak, it puts the entire system at risk.

-Weak or Missing Authentication
+The Risk of Weak and Missing Authentication

 The most straightforward way to protect an account is with a strong password and multi-factor authentication (MFA), yet this remains a major weak point.
 The problem often starts with user behavior.
 As research from Imperva notes, “Many people use the same passwords for different websites, which makes it easier for criminals to take over multiple accounts once they have one set of login details.”
 When a data breach at one service exposes a password, attackers use bots to test that same email and password combination across hundreds of other sites.
 If your platform only requires a password for entry, you’re leaving the door wide open for this kind of account takeover.
 Implementing MFA is critical, but it’s just the first step.

-Insecure Password Recovery
+An Open Backdoor: Insecure Password Recovery

 Even a strong password can be bypassed if your account recovery process is weak.
 Attackers know this and often target recovery workflows as a backdoor.
 For example, many systems rely on SMS codes sent to a phone number to reset a password.
 However, this method is susceptible to attacks like SIM swapping.
 According to Fortinet, “Attackers can trick mobile carriers into linking a victim’s phone number to a SIM card they control, allowing them to bypass SMS-based multi-factor authentication.”
 Once they control the phone number, they can intercept reset codes and lock the legitimate user out.
 This turns a feature designed for convenience into a critical security flaw, highlighting the need for more secure recovery options.